Remuera League Football Club: 1928 season

 They held their annual general meeting on 7 March at 7.30 at St. Aidan's Hall in Remuera.
 Mr. G. McConnell was their honorary secretary.
 On 28 April they held a practice for all grades at the Remuera ground.
-The 1928 season saw Remuera field sides in the second grade, third grade intermediate which was a weighted grade limited to 10st 7lb (66.7kg), and the fourth grade.
+The 1928 season saw Remuera field sides in the second grade, third grade intermediate which was a weighted grade limited to 10st 7 lb (66.7 kg), and the fourth grade.
 They published advertisements in the newspaper to attract more players into the 3rd grade intermediate side.

 They continued to hold fortnightly dances at the St. Aidan's Hall on Ascot Avenue in Remuera.

 On 30 September their fourth grade side played a match at Carlaw Park against the Hikurangi Juniors which was made up of players from Kamo, Onerahi, and Portland.
 The match was a curtain raiser to the Newton Rangers – Ponsonby United Roope Rooster semi final.
 Remuera won the match 10 points to 6 with Ormsby scoring one of their two tries and Bird converting both of them.

 The second grade side finished runner up to Devonport United along with Ponsonby and Newton, while their fourth grade side also finished runner up, 2 points behind Richmond Rovers.